Attention Residuals: Making Residual Connections Attention-Like

 That matters, because it shows the authors are not just drawing pretty curves on small models.
 They actually inserted this residual redesign into a large training recipe.

-5.3 The Most Revealing Figure: Output Magnitudes Stop Running Away
+5.3 In the Training Dynamics, Output Magnitudes Stop Running Away

 In the baseline, output magnitudes keep rising with depth.
 The values in the plot are dramatic: the early blocks sit around 0.04, 0.06, 0.10, while later blocks climb to 10.47 and 12.15.
 That is PreNorm dilution made visible.